Composing with Modes: Lydian

 Here’s another example, this time starting on Eb.
 You can try building the scale before watching to see if you can do it yourself!

 2. The second method uses Major scales - so it can be helpful if you are learning or already familiar with these scales.
-Lydian is mostly a major scale, the only difference in being that the fourth scale degree is sharp instead of natural!
-For example, if we take F major, usually you'd play the fourth scale degree as Bb (B flat).
-To make it a Lydian scale, you simply play B natural instead of Bb.
+Lydian is mostly a major scale, the only difference in being that the fourth scale degree is raised a half step instead of natural!

 3. The third method of finding Lydian involves Major keys again.
 To explain this method, let’s use C major as an example.
 If you play the C major scale, but start it on F (the fourth scale degree), you will be playing a Lydian scale.